 - Place in the preheated oven and bake for 10 minutes.
 Take out to cool.
 Turn off the oven.

-- In a large bowl, combine cream cheese, eggs, egg yolks and vanilla; mix until smooth.
+- In a mixer bowl with the whisk attachment, whisk together cream cheese, eggs, egg yolks and vanilla; mix until smooth.
 Add in the sugar, flour and heavy cream and blend until smooth.
 Do not over-mix as this will create more air bubbles which can contribute to your cake cracking.

 - Meanwhile, melt dark and white chocolate in separate sauce pans on the stove.
-Once melted, remove both pans from heat.
+Once melted, remove both pans from heat and let cool for at least 5 minutes.

 - Stir 1/3 of the batter into the pan with the melted dark chocolate.
 Set aside.
 Stir the melted white chocolate into the bowl with the remaining batter.

 - Place in the oven and turn it on to 400 degrees (F).
-Bake for 10-15 minutes (depends on how much you want to brown the top) and then turn it down to 200 degrees (F).
+Bake for 15 minutes and then turn it down to 200 degrees (F).
 Bake for 3 hours.
 Turn the over off, prop open the door slightly and let cool for 1 hour.
-Finally, place in your refrigerator and chill for a full 24 hours before removing the springform pan’s side and serving.
+Finally, cover the top with plastic wrap, place in your refrigerator and chill for a full 24 hours before removing the springform pan’s side and serving.